 TRANSLATION TO PROTEINS

 mRNA is a language of four “letters” (or what are known as nucleotides): adenine (A), uracil (U), guanine (G), and cytosine (C).
-DNA shares the same language except thymine (T) replaces uracil.
+DNA shares the same language except for thymine (T) replaces uracil.
 A and U (or T) pair with two hydrogen bonds.
 G and C pair with three hydrogen bonds.
 These letters make a language of three-letter words (called codons).
-For example: AAU-AUG-UAC-GGA-GGG-GAC-UGA-CUU (24 nucleotides, 8 codons).
+For example AAU-AUG-UAC-GGA-GGG-GAC-UGA-CUU (24 nucleotides, 8 codons).
 In this language, AUG is the start codon and UAA, UGA, or UAG are all stop codons.
-In other words, AUG starts the sentence and UAA, UGA, or UAG are all punctuation options at the end.
+In other words, AUG starts the sentence, and UAA, UGA, or UAG are all punctuation options at the end.

 Now let’s introduce a group of translators: transfer ribonucleic acids (tRNAs).
-These molecules contain different anticodon regions which complements the codons on the mRNA.
+These molecules contain different anticodon regions which complement the codons on the mRNA.
 For example, a codon that reads CCA will “link” to a tRNA anticodon which reads GGU.
 The other part of tRNA carries an amino acid – the building blocks of proteins.
 The following diagram shows how different codons code for different amino acids.